aicd-me/garbrain/garbicz_faq_chunked(en).md

 ## Car Parking
 **Topic:** Car Parking
-**Content:** Bringing your own car to Garbicz?
+**Content:** Bringing your own car to Garbicz Festival (Garbicz)?
 You can park it at the Car Park in the village with a car park ticket.
 Parking anywhere else in the city or in the festival grounds is not allowed.
 The car park is secured 24/7 from Wednesday to Wednesday.
 Please note: You are neither allowed to sleep in the car nor to pitch a tent on your car.

 ## Campervan Parking
 **Topic:** Campervan Parking
-**Content:** Our caravan camping areas at Garbicz are a wonderful experience, with different vibes to suit your needs and moods.
+**Content:** Our caravan camping areas at Garbicz Festival (Garbicz) are a wonderful experience, with different vibes to suit your needs and moods.
 Like it more silent?
 Try our silent camp.
 Wanna be close to the festival?
 Try the On-site camping.
 Please note: each campervan must have a campervan ticket.
 On top of that, each person staying in the vehicle must have their own individual entry ticket to the festival which is purchased separately.
-When you arrive to Garbicz, please collect your Camper Vehicle Pass from the accreditation point.
+When you arrive to Garbicz Festival (Garbicz), please collect your Camper Vehicle Pass from the accreditation point.
 Please follow the instructions of our traffic team for a hassle-free experience.

 ## Camping Rules - Safety & Respect
 **Topic:** Camping Rules - Safety & Respect
 **Content:** Our grounds are a safe space where all beings and nature can express themselves freely while being.
 Yes, look after each other.
 Yes, ask for help and help others.
 Yes, drink enough water!
 Yes, use our toilets!
 For nature's sake...
 Please do nothing without consent.
 No means no and only yes means yes.
 No answer is not an agreement.
 Be aware that sexual violence does not start with physical abuse.
 Also unwanted verbal approaches or harassment are not ok and can lead to exclusion of the festival.
 Discrimination of any kind, especially on the basis of gender, sexual orientation or origin have no place here!
 Together we want to create a safer space.
-Garbicz Festival has a no tolerance policy for any of these behaviors.
+Garbicz Festival (Garbicz) Festival (Garbicz Festival (Garbicz)) has a no tolerance policy for any of these behaviors.
 Be polite.
 Be consensual.

 ## Camping Rules - Environmental
 **Topic:** Camping Rules - Environmental